BigFood2307/FS25_DynamicFieldPrices/README.md

 ### Difficulty

-On average fields are now 21% more expensive to buy.
+On average fields are now 21% more expensive to buy (with default settings).
 However with some luck you can also find certain fields at almost half the original price.

 ## Compatibility

-Compatible with FS22_BetterContracts.
-The displayed value is the combined discount from both mods (if BCs discounted fields option is enabled).
-Price factors from both mods are multiplicative (-10% DFP, -10% BC -> -19%).
+Not currently compatible with FS25_BetterContracts.
+Both try to adjust the same, window and it is hard to coordinate.
+Will try to fix in the future.

 ## Possible future ideas